 Wayfarers Ale Craft Brewery – Also located in Port Williams, the Wayfarers Ale Craft Brewery has a great tasting room overlooking the Cornwallis River flowing into the Minas Basin.
 They have great craft beers with funky art work on their cans.
 There is also a tasty menu of food to chose from as well.

-Smokehouse Nano Brewery – This is the tiniest brewery I have ever seen.
-Located in Berwick, Nova Scotia in a tiny old smokehouse in the owners backyard.
-They are soon moving to a new location however so they will be slightly less nano then but still small.
-The brewery is only open for purchases to go, as it is too small for a bar or seats and tables.
-There are however many different options to choose from like the Punch Hill Porter, the Erdbeere Pilsner, and the Cottage Cream Ale.
+Smokehouse Nano Brewery – This was once the tiniest brewery I had ever seen.
+Located in Berwick, Nova Scotia they started in a tiny old smokehouse in the owners backyard.
+They have since moved to a new location at 134 Union St. in Berwick and are now slightly less nano but still small.
+(They have also recently expanded to Agricola Street in Halifax too.)
+The brewery is open for purchases to go, or you can sit and enjoy a pint or flight from one of their 19 taps.
+They serve many different beers like the Punch Hill Porter, the Erdbeere Pilsner, and the Cottage Cream Ale.

 Enjoy the Views from the Lookoff